Arc-Computer/ATLAS/README.md

    export OPENAI_API_KEY=sk-...
    export GEMINI_API_KEY=your_gemini_key
    ```
 3. Run the quick evaluator.
-It captures a baseline response, asks a GPT-5 teacher for guidance, has the student retry with the teaching, and scores both with `RIMReward`.
+It captures a baseline response, asks the reviewer model (`--teacher-model`) for guidance, has the target model (`--student-model`) retry with that guidance, and scores both with `RIMReward`.
    ```bash
    python examples/quickstart/evaluate.py \
      --question "Masha braided her dolls' hair..." \
      --teacher-model gpt-5 \
      --student-model gpt-4o-mini
    ```
+   > **Note:** The CLI flags still use `--teacher-model` / `--student-model` for compatibility with the atlas-sdk runtime.
+They correspond to the reviewer and target models in the closed-loop system.
    Example output:
    ```text
    ========================================================================